Marceillo/eco-shave/README.md

 ### FAQ

-* This is model with questions and answers field.
+* This is a model with a questions and answers field.
 * The admin user has CRUD functionality I included the image with the CRUD View for super users.
 * display message for each update when updating the FAQ also added below